 Educator Symposium held at the 2022 Annual Meeting

-With support from TePe Oral Health Care, the AAP held its first ever in-person, all-day Educator Symposium at the AAP Annual Meeting in Phoenix on Wednesday, Oct.
+The AAP held its first ever in-person, all-day Educator Symposium at the AAP Annual Meeting in Phoenix on Wednesday, Oct.
 26. The event was attended by approximately 120 pre- and postdoctoral educators.

-With support from TePe Oral Health Care, the Academy introduced AAP Hour.
+With support from Philips Oral Healthcare, the Academy introduced AAP Hour.
 AAP Hour is an interactive session held for residents to learn from and interact with a master clinician.
 Residents are given direct access to the guest speaker after reviewing pre-recorded case presentations.
 Topics from 2022 included, “Management of the Extraction Site: From evidence to clinical practice,” “Peri-implantitis Risk Factors and Therapeutic Outcomes,” and “Immediate Implant and Provisionization: What Have We Learned From the Past 25 Years?” with guest speakers Dr. Gustavo Avila-Ortiz, Dr. Dwayne Karateew, and Dr. Joseph Kan, respectively.
 Guest speakers answered residents’ questions during these live virtual events.

 The Match Program